chef/chef-web-docs/chef_master/source/windows.rst

 ``-N NAME``, ``--node-name NAME``
    The name of the node.

-   .. note:: This option is required for a validatorless bootstrap (as of chef-client version 12.4).
+   .. note:: This option is required for a validatorless bootstrap (as of Chef client 12.4).

 ``--[no-]fips``
   Allows OpenSSL to enforce FIPS-validated security during the chef-client run.